open-cluster-management-io/governance-policy-framework-addon/README.md

 ## References

-- The `governance-policy-syncer` is part of the `open-cluster-management` community.
+- The `governance-policy-framework-addon` is part of the `open-cluster-management` community.
 For more information, visit: [open-cluster-management.io](https://open-cluster-management.io).

 <!---
 Date: 11/16/2021